-The BoC is forecasting economic growth for Canada of 5.1% in 2021 (BoC July 2021 forecast of 6.0%), which is following the economic contraction of 5.5% in 2020.
+The BoC reported economic growth for the Canadian economy of 4.6% in 2021 (BoC October 2021 forecast of 5.1%), which is following the economic contraction of 5.5% in 2020.
 The economic growth forecast for 2021 has continued to be trend down throughout the year due primarily to economic restrictions in the first half of 2021, followed by the supply chain and labour challenges in the latter part of 2021.
-The BoC is predicting growth in the Canadian economy in 2022 of 4.3% (BoC July 2021 forecast of 4.6%).
-The BoC also warns that there continues to remain significant uncertainty surrounding the outlook for economic growth and potential output given the supply disruptions, labour market challenges and accelerated digital investments.
+In 2022, the BoC is predicting growth in the Canadian economy of 4.0% (BoC October 2021 forecast of 4.3%) followed by 3.5% growth in 2023.

-The Canadian unemployment rate for October 2021 decreased to 6.7% from 6.9% in September 2021.
-The October 2021 rate was to six percentage points lower than the May 2020 rate of 13.7%, which was the highest unemployment rate on record for Canada to date.
-The September 2021 unemployment rate is the lowest since February 2020 but is still 1.2% higher than the rate at the start of 2020.
-Even though the Canadian unemployment rate is still well above where it was in early 2020, there are several industries, particularly tourism and hospitality, that have staffing shortages.
-These shortages are posing significant challenges to businesses as demand increases and capacity restrictions have eased.
-Most general forecasts have the Canadian unemployment rate for the end of 2021 at or around 6.8% and are predicting an average unemployment rate between 6.0% and 6.5% in 2022.
+The Canadian unemployment rate for December 2021 decreased to 5.9% from 6.0% in November 2021.
+The December 2021 rate was almost eight percentage points lower than the May 2020 rate of 13.7%, which was the highest unemployment rate on record for Canada to date.
+The December 2021 unemployment rate was only 0.3% higher than it was in February 2020, indicating that most of the jobs lost during the pandemic, have returned, although the January 2022 unemployment rate is likely to increase due to the reintroduction of restrictions.
+A number of industries are seeing labour shortages caused by a variety of reasons impacting operational capacity.
+These shortages are posing significant challenges to businesses as demand increases and capacity restrictions ease.
+Most general forecasts are predicting an average Canadian unemployment rate between 5.6% and 6.3% in 2022.

 The BoC supported the economy and financial system by taking the unprecedented step of lowering the overnight interest rate by a cumulative 150 basis points to 0.25% in March 2020, which the BoC considered its floor at the time.
-Most current estimates are predicting the BoC overnight interest rate will increase earlier than previously expected, possibly by April of 2022, which is ahead of previous estimates and indicators which suggested it would be the latter part of 2022.
+In January 2022, the BoC held its rate at 0.25%, but indicated interest rates will need to rise to keep escalating prices under control.
+Most current estimates are predicting the BoC overnight interest rate will increase late in the first quarter of 2022 or early in the second quarter of 2022 and that by the end of 2022 it will be between 0.75% and 1.50%.

-The speed and strength of the economic recovery from COVID-19 continues to remain uncertain, but there is optimism as a result of the momentum of the vaccination programs and positive trending on key performance indicators across the country.
+The speed, strength and stability of the economic recovery from COVID-19 continues to remain uncertain, but there is optimism as a result of positive economic indicators, declining case counts and effective COVID-19 mitigation actions.